dicyu/tweeter/README.md

 ## Screenshots
-!["Screenshot of desktop view."](https://github.com/dicyu/tweeter/blob/master/docs/desktop-view.png)
+!["Screenshot of desktop view."](https://github.com/dicyu/tweeter/blob/master/docs/desktop-view.png) Screenshot of the desktop view.

-!["Screenshot of the desktop scroll button."](https://github.com/dicyu/tweeter/blob/master/docs/desktop-scroll.png)
+!["Screenshot of the desktop scroll button."](https://github.com/dicyu/tweeter/blob/master/docs/desktop-scroll.png) Screenshot of the desktop view with the scroll up button.

-!["Screenshot of the mobile view."](https://github.com/dicyu/tweeter/blob/master/docs/mobile-view.png)
+!["Screenshot of the mobile view."](https://github.com/dicyu/tweeter/blob/master/docs/mobile-view.png) Screenshot of the mobile view.

-!["Screenshot of the compose toggle."](https://github.com/dicyu/tweeter/blob/master/docs/toggle-compose.png)
+!["Screenshot of the compose toggle."](https://github.com/dicyu/tweeter/blob/master/docs/toggle-compose.png) Screenshot of the page with the compose tweet toggled off.

-!["Screenshot of an error message."](https://github.com/dicyu/tweeter/blob/master/docs/error-message.png)
+!["Screenshot of an error message."](https://github.com/dicyu/tweeter/blob/master/docs/error-message.png) Screenshot of one of the error messages.

-!["Screenshot of the tweet hover shadows!](https://github.com/dicyu/tweeter/blob/master/docs/tweet-shadows.png)
+!["Screenshot of the tweet hover shadows!](https://github.com/dicyu/tweeter/blob/master/docs/tweet-shadows.png) Screenshot of a tweet being hovered over giving it a shadow.

 ## Getting Started